Abu Nidal: Death

 After Libyan intelligence operatives were charged with the Lockerbie bombing, Gaddafi tried to distance himself from terrorism.
-Abu Nidal was expelled from Libya in 1999, and in 2002 he returned to Iraq.
+Abu Nidal was expelled from Libya in 1999 and, in 2002, he returned to Iraq.
 The Iraqi government later said he had entered the country using a fake Yemeni passport and false name.

 On 19 August 2002, the Palestinian newspaper al-Ayyam reported that Abu Nidal had died three days earlier of multiple gunshot wounds at his home in Baghdad, a house the newspaper said was owned by the Mukhabarat, the Iraqi secret service.
 Two days later, Iraq's chief of intelligence Taher Jalil Habbush handed out photographs of Abu Nidal's body to journalists, along with a medical report that said he had died after a bullet entered his mouth and exited through his skull.
 Habbush said Iraqi officials had arrived at Abu Nidal's home to arrest him on suspicion of conspiring with foreign governments.
-After saying he needed a change of clothes, he went into his bedroom and shot himself in the mouth, according to Habbush.
+After saying he needed a change of clothes, Abu Nidal went into his bedroom and shot himself in the mouth, according to Habbush.
 He died eight hours later in hospital.

-Jane's reported in 2002 that Iraqi intelligence had found classified documents in his home about a US attack on Iraq.
+The Janes reported in 2002 that Iraqi intelligence had found classified documents in his home about a US attack on Iraq.
 When they raided the house, fighting broke out between Abu Nidal's men and Iraqi intelligence.
-In the midst of this, Abu Nidal rushed into his bedroom and was killed; Palestinian sources told Jane's that he had been shot several times.
-Jane's suggested Saddam Hussein had him killed because he feared Abu Nidal would act against him in the event of an American invasion.
+Amid this, Abu Nidal rushed into his bedroom and was killed; Palestinian sources told Janes that he had been shot several times.
+Janes suggested Saddam Hussein had him killed because he feared Abu Nidal would act against him in the event of an American invasion.

+"He was the patriot turned psychopath", David Hirst wrote in The Guardian on the news of his death.
+"He served only himself, only the warped personal drives that pushed him into hideous crime.
+He was the ultimate mercenary."

-In 2008 Robert Fisk obtained a report written in September 2002, for Saddam Hussein's "presidency intelligence office," by Iraq's "Special Intelligence Unit M4".
-The report said that the Iraqis had been interrogating Abu Nidal in his home as a suspected spy for Kuwait and Egypt, and indirectly for the United States, and that he had been asked by the Kuwaitis to find links between Iraq and Al-Qaeda.
+In 2008, Robert Fisk obtained a report written in September 2002, for Saddam Hussein's "presidency intelligence office," by Iraq's "Special Intelligence Unit M4".
+The report said that the Iraqis had been interrogating Abu Nidal in his home as a suspected spy for Kuwait and Egypt, and indirectly for the United States, and that he had been asked by the Kuwaitis to find links between Iraq and al-Qaeda.
 Just before being moved to a more secure location, Abu Nidal asked to be allowed to change his clothing, went into his bedroom and shot himself, the report said.

-He was buried on 29 August 2002 in al-Karakh's Islamic cemetery in Baghdad, in a grave marked M7.
+He was buried on 29 August 2002 in al-Karkh Islamic cemetery in Baghdad, in a grave marked M7.